If I asked you “what are the biggest problems with today’s cryptocurrency exchanges?”, your answer would probably include a few of the following.

 Education and social design

-Blockport recognises it has a responsibility to not only provide a state-of-the-art product, but also integrate knowledge sharing and social trading functionality.
+Blockport recognizes it has a responsibility to not only provide a state-of-the-art product but also integrate knowledge sharing and social trading functionality.
 In order to stimulate the widespread adoption of any new technology, education and knowledge sharing is essential.
 Blockport will host an extensive knowledge base and a forum for beginners and experts alike to share their experiences, tips and more.
 Round-the-clock customer support through live chat and email will also be incorporated into the exchange environment, allowing for instant help during trading.

 Among the Blockport platform’s many strengths will be its social trading features.
 In addition to connecting with other traders, users will be able to assign portions of their portfolio to automatically copy the portfolio and subsequent trades of other members (should they make this information available).
 Those traders will be ranked within the community, according to their performance etc. As well as enabling diversification, this feature will also allow traders to learn directly from the best.
 Stop-loss orders will also be possible, so assets can automatically be sold if a followed trader’s portfolio takes a dive.
-Finally, Blockport will impose a limit on the amount of followers a trader can accrue in order to prevent market manipulation.
+Finally, Blockport will impose a limit on the number of followers a trader can accrue in order to prevent market manipulation.
 I’m looking forward to seeing who comes out on top: holders or day-traders!